-- The TOE software comprises the following components: - Test ROM code that is used for testing the chip during production - The TORNADO RSA secure cryptographic library v3.5S (optional) TORNADO is Hardware coprocessor for high speed modular multiplications.
-The TORNADO RSA Library v3.5S is a software library built on the TORNADO coprocessor that provides high level interface for RSA cryptographic algorithms.
-The functions of the library included in the TOE are: - TND_RSA_SigSTD_Secure (RSA signature generation with straighforward method) - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method) - TND_RSA_SigCRT_Secure3 (RSA signature generation with CRT method) - TND_RSA_Verify (RSA signature verification) - RSA_Key_Generation (RSA key generation)
+- 31 The TOE software comprises the following components: - Test ROM code that is used for testing the chip during production - The TORNADO RSA secure cryptographic library v3.7s (optional) TORNADO is Hardware coprocessor for high speed modular multiplications.
+The TORNADO RSA Library v3.7s is a software library built on the TORNADO coprocessor that provides high level interface for RSA cryptographic algorithms.
+The functions of the library included in the TOE are: - TND_RSA_SigSTD_Secure (RSA signature generation with straighforward method) - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method) - TND_RSA_SigCRT_Secure3 (RSA signature generation with CRT method) - TND_RSA_Verify (RSA signature verification)

 The library supports key sizes from 32 bits to 2048 bit by step of 2 bits.
-However, only key sizes from 1024 bits up to 2048 bits are within the scope of this evaluation.
+However, only key sizes from 1280 bits up to 2048 bits are within the scope of this evaluation.